Victor Robles Player Props: Nationals vs. Angels

-Victor Robles -- 2-for-4 with an RBI in his most recent game -- will be in action for the Washington Nationals against the Los Angeles Angels, with Jose Suarez on the mound, on April 10 at 9:38 PM ET.
+After going 2-for-3 with an RBI in his most recent game, Victor Robles and the Washington Nationals take on the Los Angeles Angels (who will hand the ball to Shohei Ohtani) at 9:38 PM ET on Tuesday.

-In his last appearance, he racked up two hits (going 2-for-4 with an RBI) against the Rockies.
+He racked up two hits (going 2-for-3 with an RBI) in his last appearance against the Angels.

 Victor Robles Game Info & Props vs. the Angels